Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Experimental and simulation procedures

 \subsection{Implementation of Grover's algorithm on a quantum device}

-Grover's algorithm comprises three main circuit blocks: initialization circuit, oracle circuit, and QAA circuit.
-The initialization circuit prepares superpositions across all qubits.
-The oracle circuit marks a specific oracle.
-The QAA circuit amplifies the amplitude of the marked data qubits.
-Together, the oracle and QAA circuits form the Grover iterations, which are repeated to amplify the output probability of the marked data qubits.
-There are two types of oracle circuits: Boolean or phase oracles.
-Boolean oracles require an additional qubit compared to phase oracles.
-In this study, we used phase oracles, which can be implemented with fewer qubits.
-The detailed circuit implementation of the quantum device is explained in the appendix.
+Grover's algorithm comprises three stages: initialization, oracle circuit and QAA circuit.
+The initialization circuit prepares the uniform superposition \(\ket{+}^{\otimes n}\).
+The oracle is a unitary operation which marks specific bitstrings by imprinting a phase \(\ket{x} \rightarrow -\ket{x}\) for each bitstring \(X\) from a set called the solution set.
+The QAA circuit amplifies the amplitude of the marked bitstrings.
+Together, the oracle and QAA circuits form the Grover iteration, which is repeated a number of times to amplify the probability of obtaining a marked bitstring upon measurement.
+In quantum circuit implementations of Grover's algorithm, the number of quantum gates required for the oracle circuit varies significantly depending on the marked solution set.
+For example, implementing a six-qubit Grover's algorithm quantum circuit requires at least one five-controlled-\(Z\) (\(C5Z\)) gate.
+The detailed implementation of this circuit on the quantum device is explained in the appendix.